adlnet/xapi-profiles/xapi-profiles-spec.md

 Name | Values
 ---- | ------
-`@id` | The IRI of the profile overall (not a specific version) `@type` | Must be `Profile`.
+`@id` | The IRI of the profile overall (not a specific version) `@context` | SHOULD be `http://example.org/figure/out/where/this/goes/profile-context.jsonld` and MUST contain this URI if array-valued.
+`@type` | Must be `Profile`.
 `conformsTo` | Canonical URI of the profile specification version conformed to.
 The profile specification version of this document is https://github.com/DataInteroperability/xapi-profiles/tree/master#1.0-development, and it is a development version that may undergo incompatible changes without updating the version URI.
 `prefLabel` | Language map of names for this profile.